Is there a demand for mechanical engineers in the future? Yes! We’re moving into the digital age, but we still live in a physical world.

 Booming fields in mechanical engineering

-But if you stop and look around, you’ll find many amazing advancements in mechanical engineering today.
-We’ll go over a few.
+But if you pause and take a gander around, you’ll spot some mind-blowing advancements in mechanical engineering these days.
+Let’s dig into a few.

 Nanoengineering